primesearch/mfakto/README.txt

 Requires:
 - MinGW (64-bit)
-- GPUOpen OpenCL SDK
+- an OpenCL SDK
 - optional: MSYS2

 Initial steps:
 - download and install a 64-bit MinGW compiler.
 Our recommendation is to use MinGW-w64 as it is actively maintained: http://mingw-w64.org
-- download and install the GPUOpen OpenCL SDK from GitHub: https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases
+- download and install the OpenCL SDK from AMD: https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases
 - add the "bin" folder in the MinGW directory to your system Path variable
 - verify that the AMD_APP_DIR variable in the makefile points to the SDK